 Imagine a road bike that can do it all.
 You can race, take on gran fondos, jump in fast group rides, and grind out your daily commute.
 If you're feeling daring, you can venture away from the pavement and explore rough gravel roads.
 If this is the riding you dream of, an endurance road bike might be just what you need.

 Endurance bikes were originally designed to tackle the cobbled classics, hard one-day pro races on Europe's roughest roads.
-These new-school bikes have relaxed geometry for a more upright riding position and stable handling.
-Better compliance and wider tire clearance help reduce rider fatigue and improve performance on bumpy surfaces.
-Endurance bikes allow riders to go farther and explore every road possible without being limited by their equipment.
+They have relaxed geometry, upright riding positions, and stable handling, plus more compliance and wider tire clearance to reduce rider fatigue and improve performance on bumpy surfaces.

 - Future shock vs. IsoSpeed